tsokomalusi/PIC16F877A_LABS/README.md

 ----------------------------------------------------------------------------------------------------------------------------
 ## Lab 4: Driving Stepper Motor (Unipolar)
-The main obejectives of this laboratory are to operate the stepper motors and develop the necessary firmware that will make the motor complete one full clockwise (CW) rotation, followed by a counterclockwise (CCW) rotation.
+The main objectives of this laboratory are to operate the stepper motors and develop the necessary firmware that will make the motor complete one full clockwise (CW) rotation, followed by a counterclockwise (CCW) rotation.
 Finally, a hardware circuitry will be built to ensure proper operation of the motor.